ASA1976/RAP-BTL/call_test.md

 ### Conclusions

-Based on the list of observations it is clear that the ::invocation implemetation does not require any heap implementation or run-time libraries.
+Based on the noted observations it is clear that the ::invocation implemetation did not require any heap implementation or run-time libraries.
 It is also clear that the ::invocation implementation produces much more concise instruction code on the tested platform.
-The difference in instructions executed at run-time within the object images is very nearly half, the difference in object image code is less than a third and the difference in object image data is is just above one tenth for each implementation's compilation unit all favouring ::invocation over std::function + std::bind for systems programming concerns.
+The difference in instructions executed at run-time within the object images is approximately half, the difference in object image code approximately one third and the difference in object image data is approximately one tenth all favouring ::invocation over std::function + std::bind for systems programming concerns.

 ### Footnote

 Because ::invocation is portable to all C++ compiler supported architecture and platform environments without modification and due to it's design, it is unlikely that any *current* std::function implementation will be capable of parallel performance.
-However std::function should continue to be used by general application software development, as the improper use of ::invocation can lead to serious problems if deployed in the field.
+However std::function should continue to be used in general application software development, as the improper use of ::invocation can lead to serious problems if deployed in the field.